mrpaulishaili/calculator-app/README.md

 - If initial value is 0 the **delete button** does not need to run.

-> The above code is the workspace setup settings for live sass compiler in scode
+> The above code is the workspace setup settings for live sass compiler in vscode

 ## My Drawbacks

 - It took me a while to really understand the purpose for implementing the `newNumberFlag`; I got to understand it later on.

+## Added Functionalities

+- [] Delete button on screen returns 0 as value if last item is deleted
+- [] Calculator slowly support for computer keyboard inputs:
+  - [x] Esc key clear all calcuations and returns display value to zero
+- [] Sidebar Features:
+  - [x] Standard
+  - [] Measurement
+  - [] Currency
+  - [] Binary
+  - [] Hexadecimal

 ## Future update on functionalities